Volubilis and Moulay Idriss, Morocco

 We walk up and all the men are in the mosque, as it is pos Ramadan and prayer time.
 So we wait and we have asked for a guide from the cafe owner.

 We secure a great guide for 50 DH, and he takes us to try the local fudge.
-It is a bit like coconut ice, and there are fruit flavours.
-Also some peanut tasting treats.
-U’m not a massive peanut fan, so we give it a miss, but it was kind of the owner to let us try.
+It is a bit like coconut ice, and there are fruit flavors.
+Also, some peanut tasting treats.
+I’m not a massive peanut fan, so we give it a miss, but it was kind of the owner to let us try.

 The sister continually hits the little boy.
 I wasn’t too impressed.